-If the data-plane CIRI is used, then the service of air-to-ground packets is indicated by the Service Identifier option.
+by the Service Identifier option (see Section 4.4.3).
 Other data plane protocols may define other means to specify service for the air-to-ground traffic.

 A datalink service is identified by Service ID, which is an integer between 0 and 254: